coq/bot/README.md

 - In your GitLab repository:

-  - go to "Settings" / "Members" to add [**@coqbot**](https://gitlab.com/coqbot) as a project member with "Developer" role (so that it can push new branches).
+  - go to "Members" to add [**@coqbot**](https://gitlab.com/coqbot) as a project member with "Developer" role (so that it can push new branches).